Professor Oliver Pearce

-He holds two posts of Senior Lecturer; one at the University of Buckingham Medical School where he is the Block Lead for Musculoskeletal Sciences, and the other at the National Centre for Sports and Exercise Medicine Lougborough University.
+He holds the post of Senior Lecturer at the University of Buckingham Medical School where he is the Block Lead for Musculoskeletal Sciences.
+He held the post of Senior Lecturer at the National Centre for Sports and Exercise Medicine Loughborough University.
+From 2017 to 2021.

 This is an evolving science and his particular specialty involves developing technology for monitoring recovery.
 In collaboration with the Open University he has invented and develops innovative technological devices and solutions.